 How popular is the baby name Fleur in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Fleur and check out all the blog posts that mention the name Fleur.
+Plus, check out all the blog posts that mention the name Fleur.

 The Netherlands’ top baby names of 2013 were announced a little while ago.

 According to data from the Sociale Verzekeringsbank (SVB), the country’s most popular baby names last year were Tess and Sem.

 Here are The Netherlands’ top 20 girl names and top 20 boy names of 2013:

 The top names of 2012?
 Emma and Daan, both of which fell to 4th place last year.

 Speaking of falling, Jayden continues to sink — 9th to 10th this time.
 (Jayden is also losing steam in the U.S.)

 Source: Sociale Verzekeringsbank (via Tess en Sem zijn de populairste babynamen van 2013!)